-Rwanda agrees to accept ‘third-party’ migrant deportations from the US
+Rwanda agrees to accept ‘third-country’ deportations from the US

-As many as 250 migrants may be deported to Rwanda under the plan, as part of US President Donald Trump’s mass deportation campaign.
+As many as 250 migrants and asylum seekers may be deported to Rwanda under the plan, as part of Donald Trump’s mass deportation campaign.

-Rwanda has confirmed it will accept deported migrants from the United States, as US President Donald Trump continues to push for mass deportation from the North American country.
+Rwanda has confirmed it will accept deported migrants from the United States, as President Donald Trump continues to push for mass deportation from the North American country.

 On Tuesday, a spokesperson for the Rwandan government, Yolande Makolo, acknowledged that the African country had agreed to receive up to 250 deported individuals.